Skip to contents

 • count: How many analogs exist within max_clim and max_geog?
 Low counts indicate limited analog availability, while zero counts indicate climates that are novel within the geographic search radius.

-• sum_weights: Total analog intensity.
+• sum_weights: Total analog density.
 Low values indicate sparse or distant climate matches.
 This metric captures both the number and quality of analogs.
-Interpretation details vary based on the weight parameter.
+Interpretation details vary based on the kernel parameter.
+Pass normalize = TRUE to express sum_weights (and any tabulate columns) as a fraction of theoretical maximum analog availability, on roughly [0, 1].
+See analog_search() for preconditions.

 See also

-analog_search() for the underlying flexible analog search function.
+analog_search() for the underlying flexible analog search function; analog_cv() for cross-validation of AIM fits.

 Examples